Two Nights At The Opera

 To the chagrin of many New Yorkers, the report (released on Jan.
 7, 1931) called for even more aggressive enforcement of anti-alcohol laws.

-This caused such a stir that the New Yorker dedicated the entire first page of “The Talk of the Town” to a satirical commentary furnished by E.B.
+This caused such a stir that The New Yorker dedicated the entire first page of “The Talk of the Town” to a satirical commentary furnished by E.B.
 White.
 An excerpt:

 LEAVE MY NAME OUT OF IT…Former US Attorney General George Woodward Wickersham, left, was tapped by President Herbert Hoover to lead the National Commission on Law Observance and Enforcement.
 Humorist Will Rogers weighed in on the likely outcome of the Commission’s report.
 (Wikipedia/PBS)